-- e.
-Costs identified in subparagraphs c and d if incurred for more than one Federal award or for both sponsored work and other work of the non-profit organization, are allowable to the extent that the principles in Attachment A, paragraphs B. ("Direct Costs") and C. ("Indirect Costs") are observed. - f.
-Unallowable advertising and public relations costs include the following: - (1) All advertising and public relations costs other than as specified in subparagraphs c, d, and e; - (2) Costs of meetings, conventions, convocations, or other events related to other activities of the non-profit organization, including: - (a) Costs of displays, demonstrations, and exhibits; - (b) Costs of meeting rooms, hospitality suites, and other special facilities used in conjunction with shows and other special events; and - (c) Salaries and wages of employees engaged in setting up and displaying exhibits, making demonstrations, and providing briefings; - (3) Costs of promotional items and memorabilia, including models, gifts, and souvenirs; - (4) Costs of advertising and public relations designed solely to promote the non-profit organization.
+- are limited to communication and liaison necessary keep the public informed on matters of public concern, such as notices of Federal contract/grant awards, financial matters, etc. - e.
+Costs identified in subparagraphs c and d if incurred for more than one Federal award or for both sponsored work and other work of the non-profit organization, are allowable to the extent that the principles in Appendix A to this part, paragraphs B. ("Direct Costs") and C. ("Indirect Costs") are observed. - f.
+Unallowable advertising and public relations costs include the following: - (1) All advertising and public relations costs other than as specified in subparagraphs c, d, and e; - (2) Costs of meetings, conventions, convocations, or other events related to other activities of the non-profit organization, including: - (a) Costs of displays, demonstrations, and exhibits: - (b) Costs of meeting rooms, hospitality suites, and other special facilities used in conjunction with shows and other special events; and - (c) Salaries and wages of employees engaged in setting up and displaying exhibits, making demonstrations, and providing briefings; - (3) Costs of promotional items and memorabilia, including models, gifts, and souvening - (4) Costs of advertising and public relations designed solely to promote the non-profit organization. - 2.
+Advisory Councils.
+Costs incurred by advisory councils or committees are allowable as a direct cost where authorized by the Federal awarding agency or as an indirect cost where allocable to Federal awards. - 3.
+Alcoholic beverages.

-2. Advisory Councils

-Costs incurred by advisory councils or committees are allowable as a direct cost where authorized by the Federal awarding agency or as an indirect cost where allocable to Federal awards.

-- 3. Alcoholic beverages.
 Costs of alcoholic beverages are unallowable. - 4.
-Audit costs and related services - a The costs of audits required by , and performed in accordance with, the Single Audit Act, as implemented by Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations" are allowable.
-Also see 31 USC 7505(b) and section 230 ("Audit Costs") of Circular A-133. - b.
+Audit costs and related services. a.
+The costs of audits required by, and performed in accordance with, the Single Audit Act, as implemented by Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations" are allowable.
+Also see 31 U.S.C.
+7505(b) and section 230 ("Audit Costs") of Circular A-133. - b.
 Other audit costs are allowable if included in an indirect cost rate proposal, or if specifically approved by the awarding agency as a direct cost to an award. - c.
-The cost of agreed-upon procedures engagements to monitor subrecipients who are exempted from A-133 under section 200(d) are allowable, subject to the conditions listed in A-133, section 230(b)(2).

-5. Bad debts.
+The cost of agreed-upon procedures engagements to monitor subrecipients who are exempted from A-133 under section 200(d) are allowable, subject to the conditions listed in A-133. section 230 (b)(2). - 5.
+Bad debts.
 Bad debts, including losses (whether actual or estimated) arising from uncollectable accounts and other claims, related collection costs, and related legal costs, are unallowable.